SCROLL DOWN FOR UPDATES

 - 255 g/t silver over 13.5 meters, including 2,069 g/t silver over 1.5 meters; 0.35% copper over 13.5 meters, including 0.52% copper over 1.5 meters; 0.02 g/t gold over 13.5 meters, including 0.04 g/t gold over 1.5 meters;

 - 277 g/t silver over 13.5 meters, including 1,428 g/t silver over 1.5 meters; 0.18% copper over 13.5 meters, including 0.52% copper over 1.5 meters; 0.04 g/t gold over 13.5 meters, including 0.04 g/t gold over 1.5 meters.

 These highly concentrated deposits of copper, silver and gold should reasonably represent a new found wealth for Haiti at a time of dire need of resources for the country’s reconstruction.
 But if the DR is to serve as an example, Haiti will not benefit from its minerals.
-In the DR, Barrick owns 60% of the Pueblo Viejo gold mine and Goldcorp Inc. owns the remaining 40%.
+In the DR, Barrick owns 60 percent of the Pueblo Viejo gold mine and Goldcorp Inc. owns the remaining 40 percent.
 To get a sense of the scale of the greed, one need only consider that currently the Pueblo Viejo mine is slated to produce one million ounces of gold per year at a cost of only US$20-50/oz, making it one of the lowest-cost gold mines in the world.

 Hachey comments with evident enthusiasm,

 “What we’re most excited about is that we found some silver which was never really realized before.
 It’s the first silver discovery in Haiti.